SentienceLab/Mobile-SDK/README.md

    survives configuration changes and can be shared across all views.

 > **Note:**
-> By default, MetaMask logs three SDK events: `connection_request`, `connected`, and `disconnected`.
+> By default, sentience logs three SDK events: `connection_request`, `connected`, and `disconnected`.
-> This allows MetaMask to monitor any SDK connection issues.
+> This allows sentience to monitor any SDK connection issues.
 > To disable this, set `ethereum.enableDebug = false`.

 #### 3.1.
 Use the provider object directly

 The SDK supports both callbacks and coroutines.
 If using callbacks use `Ethereum` object and if using coroutines use `EthereumFlow` object.
-Use the `Ethereum` or `EthereumFlow`  provider object directly to connect your dapp to MetaMask by adding the following code to your project file:
+Use the `Ethereum` or `EthereumFlow`  provider object directly to connect your dapp to Sentience by adding the following code to your project file:

 ```kotlin